 I arrived at the debate venue at what I thought was an early 6:30PM but the parking lot of the North Charleston Coliseum was already jammed.
 It’s a big place, not the Staples Center, but close.
 It took fifteen minutes or so to find my way to media center.

-What impresses me that is despite Twitter and Facebook, despite other new media companies you may or may not love, when it comes to the flow of information, to who is or is not let in the door, this is still an old media MSM world.
-The debate coverage here is entirely a CNN show, straight down to the mediocre catering (okay, it's free).
-They determine who gets in the door and who doesn't.
+What impresses me is that despite Twitter and Facebook, despite other new media companies you may or may not love, when it comes to the flow of information, to who is or is not let in the door, this is still an old media MSM world.
+The debate coverage here is entirely a CNN show, straight down to the mediocre catering (okay, it’s free).
+They determine who gets in the door and who doesn’t.

 One of the things they determined is that PJM only gets one seat at the table, so that will be me and not Bryan, not because of any reason more special than I was the one who sent the original email and was credentialed.
 Bryan will get the privilege of viewing the debate from a more interesting venue, like a local bar, and interviewing the patrons who will be, in all probability, more interesting than the perpetual talking heads here in the media center.